Law enforcement in the United Kingdom: Issues

 Children's opinions of their local police in England and Wales in 2012/13.

 Deaths after contact with the police

-The police service is sometimes criticised for incidents that result in deaths due to police firearms usage or in police custody, as well as the lack of competence and impartiality in investigations (in England and Wales only) by the Independent Police Complaints Commission after these events.
+The police service is often criticised for incidents that result in deaths due to police firearms usage or in police custody, as well as the lack of competence and impartiality in investigations (in England and Wales only) by the Independent Police Complaints Commission after these events.
 The Economist stated in 2009:

 Bad apples are seldom brought to justice: no policeman has ever been convicted of murder or manslaughter for a death following police contact, though there have been more than 400 such deaths in the past ten years alone.
 The IPCC is at best overworked and at worst does not deserve the "I" in its name.